-BC Health Authorities Audited Financials (2018) - Total Operating Budget vs Pay Parking Income
+BC Health Authorities Audited Financials (2023) - Total Revenues vs Pay Parking Income

-** The increase in annual operating budgets is shown in multiples of pay parking income to underscore the insignificance of pay parking dollars.
+* The increase in annual revenues (nearly all from taxpayers) is shown in multiples of pay parking income to underscore the insignificance of pay parking dollars.

 It should be noted that the above pay parking income figures do not reflect the true level of extortion.
 The amounts listed above are what the Health Authorities received from the parking lot operators who are contracted to run the pay parking operations.
 The sum of all revenue from hospital pay parking is possibly double or even triple these amounts.
 Every dime of this undocumented and secretive pay parking income is retained by the parking lot operators.